timd/dubdubDownloader/README.md

 #WWDC video downloader

-Being a small but equisitely-formed shell script to download WWDC videos direct from the web using ffmpeg.
+Being a small but ^H^H^Hequisitely hackily-formed shell script to download WWDC videos direct from the web using ffmpeg.

 ##Process